 - Add the oat flour, baking powder, cinnamon, nutmeg, and salt to a mixing bowl and mix well.

 - In a separate large mixing bowl, whisk the eggs well, then add the milk, 1 tablespoon of melted butter, maple syrup, vanilla extract, and apple cider vinegar or lemon juice, then whisk again to combine.

 - Add the dry ingredients to the wet ingredients and whisk once more, then allow the batter to rest and thicken for 5-10 minutes.

 - Add 1 teaspoon of melted butter to a large frying pan or skillet on the stove and set the heat to low-medium.

 - Allow the pan to heat up for a few minutes then begin cooking 3-4 pancakes at a time using 1/4 cup of batter per pancake.

 - Cook the pancakes for 2-3 minutes or until tiny bubbles begin to form, then flip the pancakes and continue to cook for a couple more minutes or until they are cooked through.

 - Serve hot or store in an airtight container in the fridge for up to three days or in the freezer for up to six months.

-- Serve with maple syrup, fresh fruit, and/or a drizzle of nut butter.
+- Serve these gluten-free oat flour pancakes with maple syrup, fresh fruit, and/or a drizzle of nut butter.

 - Optional additions to the pancake batter include dark chocolate chips or fresh blueberries.